CamiloGTR/awesome-software-for-students/README.md

 # School-Software
 Initially taken from the 100 free useful software for students.
-This is an update version of the infography.
+This is an update version of [this infography](https://i.imgur.com/0e07EWn.jpg).
 ## Note Taking
 * One Note
 * Libre Office